franzholz/transactor/README.md

 Older extension versions might need the old API and a 1 here.

-Since version 0.9.0 the transactor extension contains a middleware, which payment extensions can use for a gateway instant message after the payment.
+Since version 0.9.0 the transactor extension contains a middleware, which payment extensions can use for dealing with a gateway instant message after the payment.

 Use the transactor parameter as transactor=mygateway